materialsproject/atomate2/docs/user/codes/vasp.md

 #### Pheasy

 Alternatively, users can accelerate the calculation of interatomic force constants using the machine-learning-based [Pheasy code](https://doi.org/10.48550/arXiv.2508.01020).
-`Pheasy` can be installed with `pip install pheasy`.
+The `pheasy` extra, `pip install "atomate2[pheasy]"`, installs the pheasy version this workflow needs, together with phonopy and ALM.
+ALM is compiled from source.
+If that build fails, see the ALM instructions below.
 By design, these workflows have the same basic structure as the harmonic forcefield workflows and use [Phonopy](https://doi.org/10.7566/JPSJ.92.012001) in part to compute the phonon spectrum.
 To use `Pheasy` in the previous example, we would replace the import string to `from atomate2.vasp.flows.pheasy import PhononMaker`.
 This workflow was used to build the Materials Project's Harmonic Phonon Database, described in [this preprint](https://chemrxiv.org/doi/full/10.26434/chemrxiv.15004632/v1).

-By default, this workflow does not compute anharmonic force constants, but can be extended to using the `cal_anhar_fcs` kwarg and the `ALAMODE` code.
+By default, this workflow does not compute anharmonic force constants, but can be extended to using the `cal_anhar_fcs` kwarg.
+ALM, from the ALAMODE package, counts the free force constants used to size the random displacement sets.

 To install ALAMODE, see their [installation guidelines](https://alamode.readthedocs.io/en/latest/install.html#).
 Linux and MacOS x86-64 users can try to install using conda forge: